Get Free Shipping on All orders

 Micronutrients don't work in isolation.
 Vitamin D3 requires Vitamin K2 to direct calcium to bones rather than arterial walls.
 Iron absorption is enhanced by Vitamin C and inhibited by calcium — which is why formulation ratios and timing matter enormously.
 A well-designed supplement accounts for these interactions.

-A study published in the American Journal of Clinical Nutrition found that women supplementing with a comprehensive multivitamin showed measurable improvements in serum micronutrient levels within 8–12 weeks, with the greatest gains in Vitamin D3, B12, and iron.
+Research Note: A study published in the American Journal of Clinical Nutrition found that women supplementing with a comprehensive multivitamin showed measurable improvements in serum micronutrient levels within 8–12 weeks, with the greatest gains in Vitamin D3, B12, and iron.

 Hormonal Interaction